Berkeley-CS195/sp23/content/about.md

  * Attend 10 or more lectures.
  * Submit 3 essays and receive a passing peer review grade on all of them.
  * Provide peer reviews for 9 essays.
- * Participate in a small-group discussion section.
+ * Participate in a small-group discussion section (10 points).

 However, to give you a small degree of flexibility, you may design your own way to reach 80 points according to the following point values: